 Read Laura Moses's experience of going through the menopause as a young woman.

 - Can men get ovarian cancer?

 Only those born with a female reproductive system can develop ovarian cancer.
 This includes people assigned female at birth, but are now living as a male, or transgender males who have had their ovaries removed.
 Anyone born with ovaries should be symptom aware and act on any concerns they have.

 The LGBT Cancer Networkhas some useful information to consider about ovarian cancer in transgender men.

-It’s important for men to know about BRCA gene mutations: not only do BRCA mutations impact men due to the fact that all men have a woman in their life who could be at risk, but their own cancer risk is increased if they have a BRCA mutation.
+It’s important for men to know about BRCA gene mutations: not only do all men have a woman in their life who could be at risk, but their own cancer risk is increased if they have a BRCA mutation.
 Did you know men can get breast cancer too?

 The main symptoms of ovarian cancer are: persistent bloating, feeling full quickly, abdominal pain and needing to wee more often.
 However, you may also experience some less common symptoms, which include a change in bowel habits, back pain and extreme tiredness for no obvious reason.